Document automation

-Document automation (also known as document assembly or document management) is the design of systems and workflows that assist in the creation of electronic documents.
+Document automation (also known as document assembly) is the design of systems and workflows that assist in the creation of electronic documents.
 These include logic-based systems that use segments of pre-existing text and/or data to assemble a new document.
 This process is increasingly used within certain industries to assemble legal documents, contracts and letters.
 Document automation systems can also be used to automate all conditional text, variable text, and data contained within a set of documents.

 Automation systems allow companies to minimize data entry, reduce the time spent proofreading and reduce the risks associated with human error.
 Additional benefits include: time and financial savings due to decreased paper handling, document loading, storage, distribution, postage/shipping, faxes, telephone, labor and waste.

 Document assembly

 The basic functions are to replace the cumbersome manual filling in of repetitive documents with template-based systems where the user answers software-driven interview questions or data entry screen.
 The information collected then populates the document to form a good first draft'.
 Today's more advanced document automation systems allow users to create their own data and rules (logic) without the need for programming.

+In business settings, document-automation features are commonly embedded in contract-lifecycle-management suites that support browser-based coauthoring and electronic signatures to streamline routine agreements.

 While document automation software is used primarily in the legal, financial services, and risk management industries, it can be used in any industry that creates transaction-based documents.
 A good example of how document automation software can be used is with commercial mortgage documents.
 A typical commercial mortgage transaction can include several documents, including: